"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Measurement Study

 We investigate whether the co-occurrence of attack patterns reflects deliberate coordination and identify what distinct strategies emerge.
 We constructed a $13 \times 13$ co-occurrence matrix from the 632 vulnerabilities across 157 skills by applying the co-occurrence framework, Figure~\ref{fig:cooccurrence_heatmap} shows the matrix for the five most prevalent patterns.

-\paragraph{The Data Exfiltration Chain: E2 $\to$ E1} Credential harvesting (E2) and external transmission (E1) co-occur in 58 of 157 skills (36.9\%, 95\% CI [29.4\%, 44.4\%]) with odds ratio 2.31 (Fisher's exact $p = 0.020$).
-Skills with credential harvesting are 2.3$\times$ more likely to also include external transmission than expected by chance.
+\paragraph{The Data Exfiltration Chain: E2 $\to$ E1} Credential harvesting (E2) and external transmission (E1) co-occur in 58 of 157 skills (36.9\%, 95\% CI [29.4\%, 44.5\%]) with odds ratio 2.24 (Fisher's exact $p = 0.020$).
+Skills with credential harvesting are 2.2$\times$ more likely to also include external transmission than expected by chance.
 Each pattern can independently serve benign purposes (logging, analytics); their statistically significant co-occurrence signals intent that neither pattern alone reveals.

 \paragraph{A Negative Association Reveals Two Archetypes} The co-occurrence matrix shows not only positive associations but also a significant \textit{negative} one.
-Remote script execution (SC2) and instruction override (P1) co-occur in only 8 skills (5.1\%) with OR=0.11 ($p < 0.001$), $\phi = -0.211$, far below chance expectation.
+Remote script execution (SC2) and instruction override (P1) co-occur in only 8 skills (5.1\%) with OR=0.11 ($p < 0.001$), $\phi = -0.41$, far below chance expectation.
 This anti-correlation is data-driven rather than taxonomy-imposed, and it defines two distinct attack philosophies:

-\begin{itemize}[leftmargin=*, nosep] \item \textbf{Data Thieves} (SC2-centered): 110 skills (70.5\%) have SC2 without P1.
-These are enriched for E2 (OR=23.8), E1 (OR=9.7), and SC3 (OR=4.6), constituting a supply chain exfiltration strategy built on hardcoded endpoints, remote execution, and credential harvesting. \item \textbf{Agent Hijackers} (P1-centered): 16 skills (10.2\%) have P1 without SC2.
-These are enriched for PE3 (credential theft via privilege escalation) and are \textit{not} significantly correlated with exfiltration ($p = 0.114$).
+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Data Thieves} (SC2-centered): 110 skills (70.1\%) have SC2 without P1.
+Relative to the Agent Hijackers, they are strongly enriched for E2 (OR=23.8) and E1 (OR=9.7), and SC3 (obfuscation) appears in 13 Data Thieves vs.\ 0 Agent Hijackers, constituting a supply chain exfiltration strategy built on hardcoded endpoints, remote execution, and credential harvesting. \item \textbf{Agent Hijackers} (P1-centered): 16 skills (10.2\%) have P1 without SC2.
+These are enriched for PE3 (credential theft via privilege escalation; 12.5\% vs.\ 2.7\% of Data Thieves) and are significantly \textit{less} associated with exfiltration than Data Thieves (OR=0.14, Fisher's exact $p = 0.001$).
 Their intent is control, not data theft. \end{itemize}